yangit/flactyl/README.md

 ## Release notes

+### 5.1

+- Fix routes too close to mounting screw holes can be stripped if screw is overtightened

 ### 5.0

 - PCBs v4 are not compatible with case v5, connector cutout location have been changed